 Whilst some chefs remain in the evening to take care of any evening guests, a large majority are able to go home and enjoy their evenings.

-Straight shiftsOpens in a new tab. are more normal in these venues compared with the spilt shifts we typically see in restaurants and hotels.
+Straight shifts are more normal in these venues compared with the spilt shifts we typically see in restaurants and hotels.

 To secure a job in one of these venues can require facing stiff competition.
 We need to highlight that we are experienced at producing a large volume of dishes, in a short space of time, without sacrificing quality!